 Although nitrogen is an essential nutrient, too much can undermine plant growth or favor the growth of plants that thrive in high-nitrogen environments.
-Nitrogen Affinity Score measures the abundance of stream-side plants that vary in their tolerance of nitrogen.
+Nitrogen affinity score measures the abundance of stream-side plants that vary in their tolerance of nitrogen.
 Scores range from 1 to 9.
 Low scores (<5) indicate that the majority of plants at a given location grow well with low levels of nitrogen, like burrobrush and different grasses.
 High scores (>5) indicate that the majority of plants grow well with high levels of nitrogen, like cattails and common sunflowers.
 Changes in nitrogen affinity scores likely reflect changes in water quality, either an increase or decrease in nutrients in the water.
 Results from the 2013 water year will serve as a baseline.

-Nitrogen Affinity Score was determined for eight total locations along the river.
+Nitrogen affinity score was determined for eight total locations along the river.
 Overall, scores have remained similar at most sites.
-Scores averaged 6.3 downstream of Agua Nueva.
+Scores averaged 6.2 downstream of Agua Nueva.
 This suggests that stream-side plants that grow well in high nitrogen environments were most common immediately downstream of the reclamation facilities.
 Just upstream of the study area a reference site had the lowest scores and was dominated by plants that grow well with low levels of nitrogen.
-Two sites (approximately 5 and 20 miles downstream) appeared to shift toward more low nitrogen plants.
+Two sites (approximately 5 and 20 miles downstream) appeared to shift toward more low-nitrogen plants in 2015.
 Though we may expect this shift from reduced nutrient pollution, reduction in water presence and soil moisture may be the bigger factor.
-This is supported by a high correlation of the nitrogen scores with wetland scores, plants with high nitrogen scores had very low wetland scores, or more simply the wetland plants in our area love nitrogen.
-Perhaps a site with water will likely have a greater influx of nutrients than a site without.
-Both of these sites experienced dry conditions more frequently in late 2014 and 2015, so both nitrogen affinity and wetland indicator seem to indicate presence of permanent water in the channel or high soil moisture.
+Both of these sites experienced dry conditions more frequently in water year 2015 and were dry at time of survey in 2015.
+These same sites shifted back towards nitrogen-loving plants in 2016, when water was present again at time of survey.
+So both nitrogen affinity and wetland indicator seem to indicate presence of permanent water in the channel or high soil moisture.
+This is supported by a high correlation of the nitrogen scores with wetland scores; plants with high nitrogen scores had very low wetland scores, or more simply, the wetland plants in our area love nitrogen.